Castinglok/e7-secret-shop-refresh/README.md

 "python AutoRefresh.py"

+Please have E7 maximized and then also have whatever will be running the script also maximized in front of it.
+There is an initial click to minimize whatever is in front of E7

+PLEASE NOTE: if running a multi-monitor setup, E7 should be on the main monitor.

 ## Installing Required Packages with pip
 The list of required packages is in the "package.txt" file.
 To install all the required packages, run the command below: